-Nanoporous materials are found in many research and industrial applications, including controlled drug delivery, energy conversion and storage, etc. A comprehensive characterization of nanoporous materials with regard to pore size, surface area, and pore size distribution is required in order to select and optimize the performance of these materials.
+Microporous materials are used in many research and industrial applications, including catalysts, controlled drug delivery, and energy conversion and storage.
+A comprehensive characterization of microporous materials with regard to pore size, area, and pore size distribution is required in order to select and optimize the performance of these materials.

 For additional questions on your sample needs, please contact us to share specifics about your sample and options for suitable sample quantities.